The Ultimate Screening Guide for SLPs

 That’s my screening process in a nutshell!
 If you want a one-stop, done-for-you, editable screening kit, check out the Screening Survival Kit!

 Want more info about starting or growing your practice?
-My Private Practice Essentials course from Northern Speech Services is a one-stop guide to starting your private practice, including an entire section on Marketing.
+My Private Practice Essentials course is a one-stop guide to starting your private practice, including an entire section on Marketing.

 Do you have any other resources that you love to use when you're screening potential clients?
 Share below